 Last weekend we managed to get ourselves out on a three nights stay in the Kafue National Park, Zambia’s largest reserve and one of the largest in Africa.
 We had booked in at Mayukuyuku Camp site which sits right on the Kafue river about 8 km off the main road.
 The camp site is very basic and in need of a little TLC.
 You pay 20$ pppn (plus park fees) to have access to a flushing toilet and hot water in a grass walled ablution block.
 The site however is very beautifully situated on a rocky bend in the river.
 Once the tent was up the boys were quick to set their rods to have a go with fishing, we walked just a stone throw from the tent where my youngest spotted a crock a few metres away, sun basking on a rock.
 And at the spot the boys wanted to fish we found foot prints of lion!
 We sure were reminded that we are not on top of the food chain.

 Day two we crossed over the river in to the main body of the park, we spent over three hours spotting the odd bush pig and warthog, water buck and too many impalas to count and elephants either in the distance or in the thicket.
-As we were starting to feel hungry and a little board we made a few random turns and ended up facing a massive herd of buffaloes, possibly a thousand all waiting to get to the water (Shishamba river).
+As we were starting to feel hungry and a little bored we made a few random turns and ended up facing a massive herd of buffaloes, possibly a thousand all waiting to get to the water (Shishamba river).
 Wedged between the buffalo and the water hole was a pride of lions lying in the shade, their mouths watering.
 This was such a treat to watch.
 We parked sort of between the buffaloes and the lions for almost an hour, the lions first kept in the shade but soon the two young male lions came out to stretch and warm up in the sun.

 Much time was spent fishing from the side of the river (while watching out for crocs and hippos) and by the camp fire.
 On our last evening we had a close encounter with a mother hippo and her calf.
 The campsite next to us was now empty and so she saw the gap for her to pass.
 We heard a big splashing sound and as we shone the torch we saw that she had come up onto the bank below our tent.
 She proceeded to walk up towards our fire, calf in tow, through the narrow passage, max 5 m from our tent, the children quickly climbed the back of the car and when she gave a warning “snort” my husband and Albin also bolted.
 I was left under the grass thatch kitchen giving myself a couple of minutes to decide to either run och carry on cooking my flat bread on the gas cooker, I decided for the former and so we spent some time on the back of the car!
-After she had passed through we came down to our fire again, except for the two youngest, Emil and Nils, they had their supper on the back of the car!
+After she had passed we came down to our fire again, except the two youngest, Emil and Nils, they had their supper on the back of the car!

 On the day of packing and leaving we decided to visit some family that have a private camp site near the main road, they had come out just to pack up after having spent almost the whole term there homeschooling by the river.
-We were just popping by but ended up staying for brunch and the kids had so much fun fishing from the deck.
-Albin, my oldest, pulled out a big barbel (that he released again).
+We were just popping by but ended up staying for brunch and the kids had so much fun fishing from the deck, Albin, my oldest, pulled out a big barbel (that he released again).
 And as elephants were spotted in the distance we were treated to a boat ride to get up close.
-We saw at least three or four groups of elephants and numerous pods of hippos, both on land and in the water, all in under an hour.
+We saw at least three or four groups of elephants and numerous pods of hippos, both on land and in water all in under an hour.
 Such a bonus and a great ending to a lovely getaway.

 And just like that the Christmas Holiday came to an end!
 I must admit, it will take a few days to get back in to routines… We had my parents here over the entire school break, and at least they had the energy to add a little Christmas feeling to things as mum both baked and made decorations with the children.
 But before all that we squeezed in a road trip to the Kasanka National Park, and I mean literary squeezed – all of us in a Toyota Hilux!
 In May we had reached Samfya, so keeping in mind that Kasanka is “only” half the distance somehow made the trip easier.
 We stayed at the Luwombwa self catering lodge, perfect for us amateur campers.
 It sits in a very beautiful part of the park, no cellphone reception, only the sounds birds, no neighbors.
 The down side is that it is an hours drive down to the main attraction of the season, the bat migration, as a result we only did one bat viewing trip.
 You can pay 20 usd per person to climb the bat viewing towers, but we decided against that and settled for the public viewing spot.
 That meant however, that we had to wade through water and deep mud, and about half way to the spot did we realize that the big holes in the mud was in fact footprints from hippos!
 We were using their path that they use when coming up to graze after sunset!
 The viewing area is simply an open patch in the swampy area just outside the bat forest (the towers are more on the edge of the forest and you will have the bats swooshing passed you!)
 We were initially abandoned by our guide which added to the adrenaline kick caused by walking in hippo footprints.
 He returned 10 min later with an armed guard as apparently “this place is very dangerous”!
 We were very grateful for his presence and for the fact that no hippo had come barging through the thicket during the 10 min we were on our own!
 Eventually it was time for the bats to come out and feed, just before sunset the forest comes alive, a dark cloud lifting above the treetops, the sound of wings, it is hard to explain the spectacle.
 There seem to be no end as millions of fruit bats depart from the trees where they spent the day upside down.
 When it finally seemed to calm down and the light was quickly turning to darkness we made our way back to the car, hoping we were still ahead of the hippos.
 The next day we spent mostly at the lodge, it was on of those days with a gentle but steady drizzle.
 A short trip in the canoe, card games, and mud cakes… the boys had so much fun playing in the mud, making mud balls and throwing at each other.
 I did spend much time keeping the children from fighting and teasing each other, which in the end just had me fighting with all of them instead of enjoying the tranquil surroundings!
 Unfortunately the wildlife in Kasanka National Park has been reduced by illegal poaching and as we tried to do a little game drive on our last day we mainly saw Puku and Hippos.
 They say there are elephants and even a few Buffalo, maybe they can be seen in the dry season.
 Overall I think Kasanka should be on your list of places in Zambia to visit, it is family friendly, affordable and the bat migration is an amazing event to witness.
 The bats are in the bat forest between October and December so I’d recommend you go a little earlier than we did (before the rain sets in).